ALOHA!

 A famous overlook on the north side of the island.

-See more about this Big Island activity: Road to Waipio Valley beach
+See more about going to Waipio Valley.

 32. Pololu Valley lookout